lmondada/dphil-thesis/content/05_parallel/02_eqsat.md

 quantum circuit representation---captures quantum computations, not as a term, but in a directed acyclic graph (DAG) structure.

-A generalisation of equality saturation to computational DAGs was studied in
+A generalisation of equality saturation to computation DAGs was studied in
-@Yang2021 in the context of optimisation of computational graphs for deep learning.
-Their approach is based on the observation that the computation of a (classical) computational DAG can always be expressed by a term for each output of the computation.
+@Yang2021 in the context of optimisation of computation graphs for deep learning.
+Their approach is based on the observation that the computation of a (classical) computation DAG can always be expressed by a term for each output of the computation.
 Consider, for example, the simple computation that takes two inputs `(x, y)` representing 2D cartesian coordinates and returns its equivalent in polar coordinates `(r, θ)`.